Strong thunderstorms with gusty wind and heavy rainfall will be possible again this afternoon and evening.

 The thing to take away from the forecast is that Thursday and Friday won’t be washouts.
 There will be plenty of dry time but a slow-moving shower or storm will be possible in the late afternoon and evening.

 The good news is that the heat and humidity should begin to wane some over the latter part of the weekend.
+But, it ca be challenging for artists to move with their art.
+You can talk to a good fine art shipping company in your area for better work.
 A weak cold front will cross east-central Ohio on Saturday/Sunday accompanied by showers and storms.
 The air behind this system will be a bit cooler and drier though.

 Sunday looks to be the best day of the long holiday weekend.
 Temperatures are forecast to return closer to average and those high dew points will start to come down.